 PVIFF is hosted by Gipp.
 Museums, Inc. PVIFF attracts 3,000+ people each year from around the world.
 PVIFF was created in 2006 under the previous name (Sweet Auburn International Film Festival) and have served as the launching pad for many successful filmmakers and other artists alike in the film & entertainment industry.
 This dynamic international film festival showcases feature length films, shorts, music videos, documentaries, and screenplays from around the globe.
 PVIFF also feature celebrity attractions, innovative workshops, panels, parties, and much more.
 PVIFF is one of the most celebrated film events through dynamic programming and a dedication to helping filmmakers excel in their careers.
 PVIFF's brand is entrenched in the old saying "It Takes A Village."

-Distribution opportunities, marketing and packaging support, surprise sponsor awards and more.
+Distribution opportunities, marketing and packaging support, cash prizes, surprise sponsor awards and more.

 Screenwriter winners will also have an opportunity to win an awesome prize package from Ink Tip to include: